 - Realtime Captioning

-Description of the types of videos that qualify for funding and other details:
+Description of the types of 3rd party videos that qualify for funding and other details:

 - If a video with captions is available for purchase, please consider purchasing the available version rather than requesting DECT funding.